FOUNDATION

 Alexandra Pub in Southend-on-Sea, at Crocs in Raleigh and at the Bridge House

-in London before they changed their name from Composition Of Sound to Depeche Mode.
+in London before they changed their name from Composition of Sound to Depeche Mode.

 From the start they weren't good with names and titles.
 So they thought of many

-occurred to them.
+nothing really occurred to them.

 Martin: "Dave was doing fashion design and window display and used the